Automation rules are very powerful and can help assign shipping services automatically to the orders based on certain criteria of your choosing.

 Additional rule criteria

-Now you can see that an extra part has appeared for you to select another option from the dropdown.
+Now you can see that another dropdown has appeared for you to select another category from.

 2. At the top left you now have the option to select "AND" or "OR".
-These options are there to give you the choice to have all of the criteria match which is the AND option.
-Alternatively, you can use the OR option to have the rule match one or the other criteria.
-That is useful to combine a few rules together that will have the same action outcome.
+These options are there to give you the choice to have either all of the criteria match (AND) or to have the rule match one or the other criteria (OR).

-3. You can then follow the steps above to add the additional criteria to your rule.
+3. You can repeat the steps above as many times as needed to add all of the criteria for your rule.

 Rule groups

 Sometimes a little bit more complexity is needed to make a rule work.
-A Rule group is used when you need to have both an "AND" and an "OR" in a rule.
+A Rule group is used when you need to have both "AND" and "OR" in a rule.

 To add a rule group, follow these steps: